-One of our investors, AlbionVC did extensive research on the topic which found that culture is a critical factor influencing a company’s ability to scale.
 The impact of a year-long pandemic, living in the shadow of COVID-19 has tested company cultures to the max.
 There are many factors that make up a culture and different ‘roles’ the culture has to play in the success of the business – hiring and retaining the right people, having everyone focused on the same goals and displaying complementary behaviors and mindsets to name a few.

 As a non-founder CEO of a fast-growth technology business, I have been given a different and very interesting perspective.
 I wasn’t part of creating the early cultural norms, I came in several years later – we now have around 100 team members over four countries.
 Whilst to some extent our ‘Cambridge roots’ are very much part of us in terms of deep-technology leadership, the business, the market and the global economy has changed almost beyond recognition.

 The HBR article linked above talks about good leadership, “identifying, defining and distilling those elements of workplace culture that have made their company unique and successful in its first stage.
 They recognize the values and behaviors that underpin it then safeguard them, refusing to compromise certain ideals and qualities while at the same time absorbing positive new ones.”